-After your treatment, you continue to have follow-up appointments with your healthcare provider to make sure you’re recovering well.
+After your treatment, you’ll continue to have follow-up appointments with your healthcare provider to make sure you’re recovering well.
 Your provider will:

 - Treat any pain.

-- Help you manage swallowing problems or mucositis (ulcers in the digestive tract).
+- Help you manage swallowing problems or mucositis (ulcers in your digestive tract).

-- Discuss your diet to make sure you’re eating and swallowing.
+- Discuss your diet to make sure you’re eating and swallowing with no problems.

 - Prescribe physical therapy for scarring in your neck or trouble opening your mouth.